6 Common Types of Car Transmissions and How They Function

 The main idea was to combine the efficiency and control of a manual transmission with the ease of automated messaging.

-Additionally, semi-automatics have had mixed results so far and are not widely employed in consumer vehicles.
+Additionally, semi-automatics have had mixed results and are not widely employed in consumer vehicles.

 Semi-automatics can also start with a clutch, but most gear changes are done without the driver’s input.